yearn/yearn-devdocs/docs/getting-started/products/ylockers/yprisma/yprisma-faq.md

   * Direct stakers receive their yield in stablecoins making them less exposed to the price fluctuations of the underlying governance token and the yPRISMA peg.
   * Vault depositors are "all in" on yPRISMA.
 * **Gas Fees:**
-  * Direct stakers must manually claim their mkUSD stablecoin rewards - which requires gas and can be expensive.
+  * Direct stakers must manually claim their mkUSD stablecoin rewards.
+Although earned rewards automatically accumulate and earn interest, this requires at least one additional transaction and can be expensive, depending on gas pricing and network congestion.
   * Vault depositors have their mkUSD stablecoin rewards claimed, swapped and reinvested into the yv-yPRISMA vault each week.
 And Yearn covers the gas.
 * **Composability:**
   * Direct stakers do not receive a receipt token in their wallet.